Sanae Takaichi: Foreign policy

 Takaichi, like all other candidates in the 2025 LDP leadership election, supports revising article nine of the Japanese constitution to include mention of the Japan Self-Defence Forces.
 In 2021, she advocated revising the constitution to reposition the Self-Defense Forces as a "National Army", and increasing defense spending to promote the procurement of advanced equipment and research and development.
 She stated that in the event of war, "it is important to neutralize enemy bases first."
-She has proposed the adoption of anti-espionage legislation, something also supported by the opposition parties such as the Democratic Party for the People.
+She has proposed the adoption of anti-espionage legislation, something also supported by opposition parties such as the Democratic Party for the People.
 She is also in favour of the creation of a national intelligence agency.